 - Serving as the designated Planning Group Sponsor, and/or

 - Providing free public meeting spaces for the RFPG, and attending public, to use regularly

 Each regional flood planning group is responsible for designating a sponsor to apply for and receive financial assistance from the TWDB to develop or revise a regional flood plan.
 To assist the RFPGs in initiating their planning efforts, the TWDB will prepare a list of interested entities and provide that list to the RFPGs at their first meeting.
 The planning groups will not be limited to choosing a planning group sponsor from the list provided by TWDB.

 A Planning Group Sponsor must be a political subdivision, defined as county, city, or other body politic or corporate of the state, including any district or authority created under Art.
 3 § 52 or Art.
 16 § 59 of the constitution and including any interstate compact commission to which the state is a party and any nonprofit Water Supply Corporation created and operating under Ch.
 67.

 Acting as a planning group sponsor does not mean that the political subdivision will also have an associated voting or non-voting position on the planning group nor does it preclude them from having a representative as a member.

 For more information and to submit your interest form, please see the Solicitation for Political Subdivisions to Support Regional Flood Planning Groups document.

-The deadline for submitting interest forms to the TWDB is July 02, 2020.
+The deadline for submitting interest forms to the TWDB has been extended to August 21, 2020.